 Optional Practical Training (OPT) for F-1 Students

 There are multiple OPT opportunities for students.
 Typically, students apply for post-completion OPT.
-Post-completion OPT provides authorization for up to one year of work opportunity in the US.
+Post-completion OPT provides employment authorization in the US for one year (up to three if you hold a STEM-eligible degree).
 Employment must be related to field of study.
-If you are in your final semester and would like more information, please come to one of our information seminars: go to our appointment page, select Book Seminar, and choose the Optional Practical Training (OPT) Seminar to reserve your spot.
+We recommend learning more about the process during your final semester.
+For more information, please plan to attend one of our informational seminars.
+Sign up today!

 Academic Training for J-1 Students

 J-1 students are permitted to accept employment directly related to their field of study through academic training.
 Academic training may not exceed a cumulative total of 18 months, or the period of full course of study in the US - whichever is less.
 Your J-1 program sponsor approves academic training.
-Please make an appointment with an ARO for more information.
+If you would like more information, please call our office to set an appointment with our ARO, Rachel Woodson.